connorjarrett/browsur/README.md

 MacOS asthetic desktop in the browser
 > Name Explained: Browser + MacOS Big Sur = browsur

-## :warning: Caution
-This is a for fun project, still very much in development.
-Expect errors & bugs
+## :exclamation: A Browsur update is in development

 ## Functions Checklist
 - [x] Moveable Windows (With boundries)